TrisTheKitten/TrisTheKitten/README.md

 I am also learning:
 - **App Development** and **Computer Vision** to expand my skillset.
-- also putting more effort on **UX programs** because I enjoy making things look good and easy to use.
+- Putting more effort into **UX programs** because I enjoy making things look good and easy to use.

 I am always open to chatting about tech or helping out with things I know.
 Feel free to reach out!